s777610/social-blog-full-stack/README.md

-## Only the author can delete blog posts.
-The confirmation message will pop up after clicking the delete button.
+## This is a creating a blog post page, users can create post after registering.
+Users can delete the posts later on.
 <img width="852" alt="screen shot 2018-08-07 at 3 52 48 pm" src="https://user-images.githubusercontent.com/35472776/49350075-6403d200-f662-11e8-9ead-853ce309d42e.png">